Robalexg/Etch-a-Sketch/README.md

-# Etch-a-Skech
+# Etch-a-Sketch
-A simple Etch-a-Skech to practice
+A simple Etch-a-sketch to practice